OpenSciViz/cloud/cs_checklist.md

     + virsh vol-list any-pool-Id-shown

-    Below there are some check-list items for using virsh to flush / remove any lingering cloudstack remnants, if desired (see the sections on forcing the hypervisor agent to create new system VMs).
+    Below there are some check-list items for using virsh to flush / remove any lingering cloudstack remnants, if desired (see the section on forcing the hypervisor agent to create new system VMs).

   * Before a reboot, double check /etc/rc.local: